Jiří Tabák

-Jiří Tabák (born 8 August 1955) is a retired Czech gymnast.
-He competed at the 1976 and 1980 Summer Olympics in all artistic gymnastics events and finished in ninth and sixth place with the Czechoslovak team, respectively.
+Jiří Tabák (born 8 August 1955) is a Czech retired gymnast.
+He competed for Czechoslovakia at the 1976 and 1980 Summer Olympics in all artistic gymnastics events and finished in ninth and sixth place with the Czechoslovak team, respectively.
 Individually he won a bronze medal in the rings and finished fourth in the floor exercise in 1980.
 Additionally, he is a three-time European individual medalist, including one championship title on Vault, which he won in 1977.